 Why should I get COVID-19 treatment?

-If you are at higher risk of becoming seriously sick or being hospitalized from COVID-19, these treatments can help prevent your symptoms from getting worse.
+If you are at higher risk of becoming seriously sick or being hospitalized from COVID-19, Paxlovid or Remdesivir can help prevent your symptoms from getting worse.
 This is especially important if you are:

 Who NEEDS COVID-19 treatment?

-Use the Ontario government's COVID-19 antiviral treatment screener to help you determine if you are at higher risk of becoming seriously sick or being hospitalized from COVID-19 and may benefit from these treatments.
+Use the Ontario government's COVID-19 antiviral treatment screener to help you determine if you are at higher risk of becoming seriously sick or being hospitalized from COVID-19 and may benefit from Paxlovid or Remdesivir.
 This screener is only meant as an aid and cannot guarantee you access to COVID-19 treatment.
-When you arrive at the MGH Clinical Assessment Centre, a nurse or doctor will ask you questions to confirm if you need COVID-19 assessment and prescriptions for treatment.
+When you arrive at a site that offers COVID-19 treatment, a nurse or doctor may ask you questions to confirm if you need COVID-19 assessment and prescriptions for treatment.